ToVinhKhang/ToVinhKhang/README.md

 # INTRODUCTION

-_As a Product Owner - Business Analyst, with 4+ years of experience in digital products, who ambitious, and passionate about becoming a solid Product Manager.
+_As a Product Owner cum Business Analyst, with 4+ years of experience in digital products, who ambitious, and passionate about becoming a solid Product Manager.
 With a software engineering background and a delicate business mind, I leverage technology to serve businesses.
 So far, I have managed multiple projects from different business domains, most of the products were built from scratch and rolled out successfully.
 I enjoyed the fast-paced environment, fostering product innovation.
 Especially empowered to drive products grow business and make impactful life.
 Outside of work, I read news, travel abroad, learn about the culture and history of other countries which helps me find life balance and refill the energy for a new day._

 <br />